You found our list of employee wellness programs and activities for the workplace.

 Here are ideas for online lunch and learns.

-Wellness programs are especially important for remote employees.
+Wellness programs are important for employees.
+With remote workers these programs are even more important.
 Due to the independent nature of virtual work, it can take longer to realize that a teammate is struggling.
 Telecommuters can also use occasional reminders to take care of themselves.

 By offering a robust virtual employee wellness program, you communicate that you care about your remote staff and give your workers the tools and resources to live a more well-balanced and beneficial lifestyle.
 Over time, these practices can result in higher productivity, employee engagement, and retention rates and lower absenteeism, turnover, and insurance costs.